Current Facts about Thai Yoga and Thai Massage Certification and Licensing

 NAIC Inc. is not legally responsible for any former students, practitioners and or teachers, non member activities for services rendered.
 You must have an active NAIC membership to qualify for legal protection under our authority.

-Your previous training and certificates via THAI, ITTA, Thai Yoga Center, Yoga Alliance, IAYT, ABMP, AMTA, Clayton etc. do not provide you with the legal protections for all the healing work your able to do.
+Your previous training and certificates via THAI, ITTA, Thai Yoga Center, Yoga Alliance, IAYT, ABMP, AMTA, Clayton, NAMA, AAPNA etc. do not provide you with the legal protections for all the healing work your able to do.
 However, they may qualify you for NAIC membership.

 - Was your healing and natural medicine training apprentice style?